department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal.md

     <span class="heading-level-3 vads-u-margin-right--1p5"><i class="fas fa-user" >  </i></span>
   </div>
   <div class="vads-u-flex--1">
-  You also have the option to request a hearing with a judge.
-A video conference hearing will take place at a VA location near you.
+  You also have the option to request a hearing with a judge, either in person in Washington, D.C., or by video conference at a VA location near you.
   </div>
 </div>